krzemienski/awesome-video/RESEARCHER.md

 ### 4. Validation and Filtering

-Robust validation of search results ensures only high-quality, direct resources (not search pages) are included in the final output.
+Robust validation of search results ensures only high-quality, direct projects (not search pages) are included in the final output.
+The tool also checks for duplicates against existing projects to avoid adding the same project twice.

 ## Usage Examples